The Academy of Finland seeks to ensure the accessibility of its services in accordance with the Finnish Act on the Provision of Digital Services.

 The aka.fi website partly meets the AA-level requirements of the Web Content Accessibility Guidelines (WCAG) 2.1.
 Non-compliance with the requirements and exceptions to the requirements are listed below.

-The redesigned aka.fi website was launched in October 2020.
-Work is still underway to improve the website.
-The accessibility of the website was assessed by an outside party in October 2020.
-The shortcomings and issues identified in the assessment are currently being resolved.
+The current aka.fi website was launched in October 2020.
+The accessibility of the website will be assessed by an outside party in autumn 2023.
+The shortcomings and issues identified in the assessment will be resolved in late 2023.

 The following content is not accessible under the Finnish Act on the Provision of Digital Services.

-The following shortcomings were detected on the website (requirement in parentheses):
+The following shortcomings were detected on the website in a previous assessment (requirement in parentheses):

 - There are shortcomings in the logical use of heading levels.
 (1.3.1)